ueman/sentry-dart-tools/sentry_flutter_plus/README.md

 Adds automatic breadcrumbs for selecting platform menu (see [PlatformMenuBar](https://api.flutter.dev/flutter/widgets/PlatformMenuBar-class.html)).

-## `PlatformDispatcher.onError` error handler

-> **Note**
-> This is not yet available on the Flutter stable channel

-Automatic collection of exceptions reported to [`PlatformDispatcher.onError`](https://master-api.flutter.dev/flutter/dart-ui/PlatformDispatcher/onError.html).

 ## In App Exclude integration

 Marks dependencies automatically as not in app for stacktraces.